Clarifai/docs/docs/portal-guide/input-viewer/ai-assist.md

 ---
 description: >-
   Generate annotations for your inputs automatically
-sidebar_position: 5
+sidebar_position: 4
 ---

-# AI-Assisted Labeling — Input-Viewer
+# AI-Assisted Labeling

 **Generate annotations for your inputs automatically**
 <hr />